Meet the Staff

 Responsible for constituent services and outreach in the west San Fernando Valley, the cities of Hidden Hills, Calabasas, Agoura Hills, Westlake Village, and Malibu; and the Topanga, Las Virgenes and Santa Monica Mountains unincorporated areas.
 She is Supervisor Yaroslavsky’s lead deputy for watershed management and water quality efforts in the Santa Monica Mountains and the bay, and for waste management issues including conversion technologies and the plastic bag ban.
 She oversees emergency management and preparedness policies, as well as traffic safety efforts on Pacific Coast Highway and throughout the unincorporated mountains area.
 She also represents the Supervisor with various agencies including the Santa Monica Bay Restoration Commission, Caltrans, Santa Monica Mountains Fire Safe Alliance and the Resource Conservation District of the Santa Monica Mountains.
 Prior to joining the 3rd District staff in 1994, Nissman—a Topanga resident for more than 35 years—was a prominent community leader on environmental, education and social issues.

-Works with the Senior Field Deputy to deliver constituent services and outreach to areas covered by the West Valley/Mountain Communities District Office.
+Responsible for constituent services and outreach to areas covered by the West Valley/Mountain Communities District Office.
 Prior to joining the 3rd District staff, Espinoza completed a year-long Coro Fellowship in Los Angeles, during which she worked with a variety of organizations and businesses that impact public affairs, including the UCLA Labor Center, Southern California Gas Company, American Diabetes Association, State Senator Carol Liu, Hispanas Organized for Political Equality (HOPE) and the Port of Los Angeles.
 She sits on the Coro board of directors as its alumni representative.
 An avid traveler, Espinoza has studied and worked in Latin America, Asia, Europe and Canada.
 She holds a B.A. in Humanities and Chicano Studies from Loyola Marymount University and an M.A. in Public and International Affairs from the University of Ottawa in Canada.
 Espinoza is a proud Angeleno.

 Responsible for constituent cases in the West Valley and the unincorporated areas of the Third District.
 Lourdes is fluent in Spanish and worked as a temporary employee for Los Angeles County for three years prior to joining Supervisor Yaroslavsky’s staff in October, 2002.